NakhlehLab/Phylovar/README.md

 ### Filtering the non-informative sites
 To run Phylovar on an example dataset whose results are presented in the paper, you would need to install SCIPhi following the instructions at its Github repository https://github.com/cbg-ethz/SCIPhI.
 After installation, copy the modified scripts named `findBesttrees.cpp` and `readData.h` from the directory `sciphi_modified_scripts`.
 Then go to the `src` directory of SCIPhi and replace the files having the same names in there.
 These two modified files make SCIPhi to run only the initial statistic test for filtering the non-informative genomic loci without running the entire SCIPhi algorithm.
 ## Contact
-If you have any questions, please contact edrisi@rice.edu
+If you have any questions, please contact edrisi@rice.edu or edrisi.rice@gmail.com